Jujutsu: A Two-stage Defense against Adversarial Patch Attacks on Deep Neural Networks: Introduction

-{ \textbf{Attack mitigation. } A natural solution for attack mitigation is to simply mask the entire set of suspicious features, and let the DNNs perform inference on the remaining features.
+\textbf{Attack mitigation. } A natural solution for attack mitigation is to simply mask the entire patch region, and let the DNNs perform inference on the remaining features.
 However, with this approach, the important features in the original images may be corrupted (overridden) by the adversarial patch, and hence it is difficult for the DNNs to make correct predictions on the remaining uncorrupted features (e.g., see Fig.~\ref{fig:mitigation}).

 We make the observation that, \emph{patch attacks only perturb a localized region, and hence the majority of image pixels are uncorrupted} (Section~\ref{sec:adv-model}).
-These pixels can be used to reconstruct the semantic contents in the pixels that are corrupted by the attacks.
-Therefore, we use \emph{GAN-based image inpainting}, which reconstructs the ``clean'' images from the adversarial examples, and enables the DNNs to make correct prediction on the adversarial examples.
+These pixels can be used to reconstruct the semantic contents in the pixels corrupted by the attacks.
+Therefore, we use GANs to perform localized attack mitigation, by reconstructing the uncorrupted contents from the corrupted region, which creates the ``clean'' images from AEs for correct prediction. {In addition to improving robust accuracy, our mitigation technique can also be leveraged to further {reduce FPs on benign examples} (Section~\ref{sec:reduce-fp}).}

-Finally, different applications may prioritize different defense goals, and hence a customizable defense technique is important.
-For example, in some critical systems, the detection performance should be prioritized as an undetected intrusion might cause severe property damage, and hence higher FPR may be acceptable in those settings.
-For this purpose, we propose a parametric defense strategy that allows the defender to balance between detection performance and FPR.
-We find that the targeted misclassification caused by the adversarial patch often becomes ineffective even \emph{without} completely inpainting the entire patch.
-Based on this insight, we introduce a partial inpainting strategy for attack mitigation. }
+Finally, different applications may prioritize different defense goals, and hence a configurable defense technique is important.
+For example, in some systems, the detection performance should be prioritized as an undetected intrusion might cause severe property damage, and hence higher FPR may be acceptable in those settings.
+For this purpose, we propose a parametric defense strategy that allows for balancing between detection performance and FPR.
+We find that the targeted misclassification caused by the adversarial patch often becomes ineffective even \emph{without} completely performing attack recovery on the entire patch, based on which we introduce a parametric attack mitigation strategy (Section~\ref{sec:masking}).

-\textbf{Contributions:} The contributions of this work are as follows:
+\textbf{Contributions:} The contributions of this work are as follows.